SteffenBlake/Motes/README.md

 # 💾😎💯👌💬👌👏

-Then whenever you use 😎 will do that chunk of code!
+Then whenever you use 😎, it will do that chunk of code!

 **Important: If you try and declare the same function twice, Motes will get mad at you and give you errors!
 Don't use the same one twice!**

-Now you were probably what the deal with 🌀 is, right?
+Now you were probably wondering what the deal with 🌀 is, right?
 Here's where it gets interesting!

 When you use a function, that code chunk gets its own temporary index, pointer, fresh memory, everything!
 It's like a program in your program.
 When it finishes, it'll look at the current value of *its* pointed index and *write that to the 🌀 of the program that ran it!*